Your browser is out-of-date!

 Skip to main content Skip to page navigation

-This report provides estimates of average social costs after accounting for:
+These updates provide estimates of average social costs that account for:

 • any inflationary effects that affect different cost components

-• any changes in the number of crashes by area and severity
+• any changes in the number of crashes by region, area, and severity

-• any changes in the average number of injuries involved in a crash by area and severity
+• any changes in the average number of injuries involved in a crash by region, area, and severity.

 Get in touch